opensourceBIM/BCF-Forum/README.md

 BimConsiderationForum-BcfServer
 ===============================

-Server to communicate on BIM issues.
-Will be BCF compatible with BIMSie API.
+Server to communicate on BIM issues and status.
+Aiming to be BCF 2.0 compatible, communicating with BIMSie API.